Geles Cabrera

-Cabrera at a book presentation for the Salón de la Plástica Mexicana at the Museo de Estanquillo.

-Geles Cabrera Alvarado (born August 2, 1929 in Mexico City) is a Mexico City sculptor who has worked in a variety of materials, there is a museum dedicated to her work in the south of the city.
+Ángeles María Cabrera Alvarado (2 August 1926 – 1 September 2026) was a Mexican sculptor who worked in a variety of materials, with a focus on the female body.
+Her signature material was black or gray volcanic stone.

+Cabrera studied sculpture in Mexico City and in Havana, Cuba, and also studied classical, folk and experimental dance.
+The suggestion of movements became part of her art.
+She also worked as a teacher.
+She later turned to collaborative projects in public space.
+In 1966 she founded a sculpture museum in Coyoacán, that is now named after her, Museo Escultórico Geles Cabrera, and holds several of her works.
+Cabrera is regarded as Mexico's first professional woman sculptor.

-Life
+Life and career

-Geles Cabrera was born in Mexico City to Salvador Cabrera and Jovita Alvarado.
-Her father was a civil engineer and the owner of a factory that made paper mache decorations in art nouveau style for upper-class homes.
-Two of her aunts were recognized artists: Rosario Cabrera, a painter who worked with the art schools promoted by José Vasconcelos and Consuelito Cabrera, a soprano.
+Geles Cabrera was born in Mexico City on 2 August 1926, to Salvador Cabrera and Jovita Alvarado.
+Her father was a civil engineer and the owner of a factory that made papier-mâché decorations in an art-nouveau style for upper-class homes.
+When overseeing new building projects in Mexico City, he was involved when Pre-Columbian artworks were found.

-Her interest in art began young and was encouraged by the family.
-Geles’ interests include music well as art, studying both dance and visual arts.
-From 1943 to 1947, she studied mornings at the Academy of San Carlos, and in the afternoons/evenings, she studied classical and folk dance at the Escuela de Danza, which was at the Abelardo L. Rodriguez Market.
+Her interest in art began at a young age and was encouraged by the family.
+Cabrera's interests included music as well as visual art, studying both dance and visual arts.
+From 1943 to 1947, she studied mornings at the Academy of San Carlos, and in the afternoons/evenings, she studied classical and folk dance at the Escuela de Danza and experimental dance with Alfonso Pallares.
 In 1947, her father had to close the factory and the family moved to Cuba, where he worked building bridges.
-In this country, she continued her art studies at the San Alejandro Academy, where she met Wifredo Lam.
-In 1948 and 1949, she won second then first place at the Salón de Bellas Artes in Havana.
+She continued her art studies in Cuba at Havana's San Alejandro Academy, where she met Wifredo Lam.
+In 1948 and 1949, she won second, then first place at the Salón de Bellas Artes in Havana.

-The family returned to Mexico in 1949, and Geles enrolled into Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda".
-During this time, movie actress Dolores del Río decided to pose for a select group of students, with Geles being one.
-The artist created a bust that pleased the actress’s mother and which accompanied Del Río during her career.
+The family returned to Mexico in 1949, and Cabrera enrolled at the National School of Painting, Sculpture and Printmaking "La Esmeralda".
+During this time, movie actress Dolores del Río decided to pose for a select group of students, with Cabrera being one.
+The artist created a bust that pleased the actress's mother and which accompanied Del Río during her career.

-Cabrera married physician Rafael Cano, who supported her work during the sixty five years of marriage.
-The couple had five children: Salvador, Erika, Irma, Iris and Rafael.

-She still lives and works in Mexico City.